09 June 2022 13:00 – 14:30

 The LEO dataset connects individuals’ education data with their employment, benefits and earnings data.
 In this webinar, we showcase four amazing projects using LEO data, including the recent report commissioned by Edge from NFER investigating the potential use of long-term school and college destination measures and work by colleagues at the Centre for Vocational Education Research, Education Policy Institute and Department for Education.

-The webinar will conclude with an interactive discussion about the possibilities that LEO data opens up and how we can collectively make the best use of this opportunity to improve outcomes for young people.
+The webinar concludes with an interactive discussion about the possibilities that LEO data opens up and how we can collectively make the best use of this opportunity to improve outcomes for young people.

 Karen Powell